syncfusion-content/wpf-docs/wpf/CheckedListBox/Virtualization.md

 # Virtualization

-UI Viratualization is available in CheckListBox, which allows the users to load large sets of data without affecting loading or scrolling performance.
+UI Virtualization is available in CheckListBox, which allows the users to load large sets of data without affecting loading or scrolling performance.
 This feature allows users to reduce the loading time of CheckListBoxItems regardless of items count.

 * **Model.cs**